itsonlydaniiii/itsonlydaniiii/README.md

 As you might have expected, I have started with the front-end frameworks and have thus far strengthened my knowledge in HTML and CSS and am now navigating the exciting language of JavaScript.

+I started with The Odin Project Fundamentals, but have found that it is not as in-depth as I would prefer.
+Thus, I went on the hunt to find something more up-my-alley...

 I am currently learning through App Academy Open (Software Engineer), and though the course is difficult - I have truly been enjoying this journey and can not wait learn even more.

 Watch this space!